// From Hello World to IO Monad

 next_step(input())

-This function works exactly the same as next_step(input()).
+This function has the same effect as `next_step(input())`.

 def main():